Skip to Content

 Vintage Wooden Bowl filled with corn stalks, dried gourdes and okra pods, faux fall stems and berries for fall centerpiece.

-Then I added a shed leaves bush and a shed leaves candle ring to add some color.
-The main focus is the three natural gourdes nestled into the florals.
+Then I added a bundle of fall stems to add some color.
+However, the main focus is the three natural gourdes, which are nestled into the florals and corn stalks.

 Gourdes, corn stalks, dried okra pods, berries and faux fall stems fill a wooden bowl on coffee table.